Tridib11/Cyber-Security/README.md

 9. **Disaster Recovery/ Business Continuity Planning:**
     In the event of a breach, natural disaster, or other event, having a disaster recovery plan is essential.

+## Networking

+**IP Address** .
+ 1. Every machine on a network has a unique identifier
+ 2. Command to check IP in Linux env ( ifconfig or ip a )
+ 3. Command to check IP in Windows env ( ipconfig )
+ 4. IPv4 and IPv6
+ 5. Public and Private IP